 So this means you really can drive the route, blasting out “MMMBop” as you retrace the last steps of Alan’s Giraffe!
 The reason the shot made more sense than usual is the fact the Freeway had to be closed due to the rather complex stuntwork needed to create the aftermath of the decapitation.

-Naturally for Hollywood there are issues though, not least the direction of travel.
-Of course we don’t know where Alan purcahsed his Giraffe, but the scene is in the South of L.A heading in a South-East direction, when the Family home is in Pasedena in the North of Los Angeles, so he is litteraly going the wrong way.
+Naturally, for Hollywood, there are issues though, not least the direction of travel.
+Of course, we don’t know where Alan purchased his Giraffe, but the scene is in the South of L.A. heading in a South-East direction when the Family home is in Pasadena in the North of Los Angeles, so he is literally going the wrong way.
 Then there is the Bridge…

 Low Clearance – 12 ft 6 in

 This is not a Geography Gaff but a spatial one.
 First of all, there is nothing remarkable about the bridge that loses the Giraffes head, the trailer would have had to pass under several very similar overpasses to get to this one.
 The sign is also missing from any Google shots so we assume this is an editorial addition to make the bridge seem lower than it is.

-Now 12ft 6 in, is defaintely enough to knock the head off a Giraffe, an average girafe is 14-18.7 feet tall, plus animal was stood on a raised platform, so even stooped down a little as Giraffes naturally stand the 12ft6in over pass is going to cause issues!
+Now 12ft 6 in, is definitely enough to knock the head off a Giraffe, an average giraffe is 14-18.7 feet tall, plus the animal was stood on a raised platform, so even stooped down a little as Giraffes naturally stand the 12ft6in overpass is going to cause issues!